Last Updated: 13 February 2026 | Status: Confirmed — 3.3% pay rise from 1 April 2026

 The key takeaway is that Scotland has already locked in 3.75% with an inflation safety net, putting Wales and England under pressure to deliver something competitive.
 Wales has the advantage of its landmark healthcare support worker re-banding agreement, which goes further than anything offered in England.
 For more on the England NHS pay rise 2026 position, see our dedicated guide.

-Band 2 and the Minimum Wage Crisis
+Band 2 and the Minimum Wage: How Wales Has Addressed This

 How Is NHS Wales Pay Decided?